 Ask your lawyer if you are responsible for claiming the Home Owner Grant.
 If you are the new owner and you are to apply for the grant, submit the grant application to the Property Tax Department by the due date to avoid penalty.

 The Provincial Government allows an extension of time in which to claim a grant for the prior year if you are the homeowner or eligible occupant and you meet all residency qualifications up to December 31 of that year.
-Retroactive grant application forms are available at the Property Tax Department.
+Retroactive grant application forms are available on the Provincial Government website.
 Documentary evidence for proof of residency may be requested.
 Retroactive applications are applicable for the preceding year only.